 Don’t Forget to Reuse

 Before throwing something in the trash or even in the recycling bin, first think of ways the item could be reused.
-Perhaps it’s possible to rinse out a plastic carrier bag or a zipper closure bag and use it a few more times.
-Or maybe it’s possible to use those plastic containers from the grocery store in the kids’ lunch boxes.
-Try using that piece of aluminum foil again.
+Perhaps it would be a good idea to wash out a plastic carrier bag or a zipper closure bag and use it a few more times.
+Or maybe it would be possible to use those plastic containers from the grocery store in the kids’ lunch boxes.
+And also try using that piece of aluminum foil again.
 Anything that can be used just two times essentially cuts the waste of that product in half!

 Share Facts About Recycling